Tangential EOS

 2. Create installation media and boot it up

-6. Choose Online – offline mode is not supported!
+• Choose Online mode – offline mode is not supported!

-7. Check for the Tangential EOS name and logo – If the installer doesn't have the Tangential branding, the customizations weren't loaded, and it'll install an unmodified EndeavourOS
+• Check for the Tangential EOS name and logo – If the installer doesn't have Tangential EOS branding, the customizations weren't applied!

 KDE Plasma